Clusters overview

 Learn more about working with clusters in Manage clusters.

-Pipelines associated with one cluster cannot trigger pipelines associated with another cluster
+Pipelines associated with one cluster cannot trigger pipelines associated with another cluster, unless a rule has been created to explicitly allow triggering between pipelines in different clusters.

 How should I structure my queues